symfony/symfony-docs/book/translation.rst

     Using the translation tags or filters have the same effect, but with one subtle difference: automatic output escaping is only applied to translations using a filter.
-In other words, if you need to be sure that your translated is *not* output escaped, you must apply the ``raw`` filter after the translation filter:
+In other words, if you need to be sure that your translated message is *not* output escaped, you must apply the ``raw`` filter after the translation filter:

     .. code-block:: jinja